scotking87/Practice/README.md

-# Practice
+# practice
-Practice folder for variety of C, Python, and HTML/CSS projects
+Practice folder for variety of C, Python, and HTML/CSS projects.